wbing3/checkout/README.txt

 #
 # Following are the test input data files (they reside in the wbing3\checkout folder):
 #
 #   shopping_cart_1.txt - Test Case One
 #		shopping_cart_2.txt - Test Case Two
 #		shopping_cart_3.txt - Test Case Three
 #
 # Following is the test case script which executes the above test cases:
 #
-#  Note: The assumption is that you will run the test case script from the following folder:
+#  Note: The assumption is that you will run the test case script in the following folder:
 #
 #		 \checkout
 #